tmobile/jest-jsdom-browser-compatibility/README.md

 # Overview

 [Jest](https://jestjs.io/) is a delightful JavaScript Testing Framework with a focus on simplicity.
-And it is more and more popular because of simple and better engineer producitivity.
+And it is more and more popular because of simple and better engineer productivity.

 Compared to the conventional Javascript test runner [Karma](https://karma-runner.github.io) + [Jasmine](https://jasmine.github.io/), Jest is much more lightweight and faster.
 It has the following benifits:

 - Headless browser environment: No need to open the real browsers as what Karma does, it saves much more time.
-- Possible to rum multiple tests in parallel: benefit from the lightweight of the headless browser environment.
+- Possible to run multiple tests in parallel: benefit from the lightweight of the headless browser environment.
 - [Snapshot testing](https://jestjs.io/docs/en/snapshot-testing), a useful feature which is not available in Jasmine
 - Easier to use
   - CLI: filter by a filename or test name regex pattern (reducing the need for fdescribe) and rerun tests